Opportunity Profile

 WADE HALL

 The University of Alabama officially dedicated Wade Hall in honor of Dr. Archie Wade, the first Black faculty member at the Capstone, during a ceremony on Nov.
 3, 2021.
-In 1970, Wade became the first Black faculty member at UA and worked in the department of kinesiology for 30 years.
+In 1970, Wade joined the UA faculty in the department of kinesiology, where he worked for 30 years.
 During that time, he earned his doctorate from UA, achieved the status of tenured professor, and was a founding member of the Black Faculty and Staff Association.
 In 2013, during the 50th anniversary celebration of the integration of the University, a plaque honoring Wade was placed in the building that now bears his name.

 SABAN FIELD AT BRYANT-DENNY STADIUM

 Saban Field at Bryant-Denny Stadium is not only one of the most iconic facilities on The University of Alabama campus, but it is also often one of the most visited destinations in the state.
-The current seating capacity of 100,077 makes Saban Field at Bryant-Denny Stadium one of the nation's largest on-campus football stadiums.
-Located on the southwestern edge of campus, the history-laden stadium ranks among the nation’s top 10 on-campus football stadiums with a seating capacity of 101,821 after completion of the latest expansion in summer 2010.
-Saban Field at Bryant-Denny Stadium derives its name from Coach Paul William Bryant and Dr. George H. Denny.
-In 2024, the field was dedicated in honor of Coach Nick Saban.
+Located on the southwestern edge of campus, the history-laden stadium ranks among the nation’s top 10 on-campus football stadiums with a seating capacity of 100,077.
+Bryant-Denny Stadium derives its name from Coach Paul William Bryant and Dr. George H. Denny, and in 2024, the field was dedicated in honor of Coach Nick Saban.

 AMELIA GAYLE GORGAS LIBRARY